go-gorm/gorm/README.md

 // Get the first record
 db.First(&user)
 //// SELECT * FROM users LIMIT 1;
-// Search table `users` are guessed from the out struct's name.
+// Search table `users` are guessed from the out struct type.
 // You are possible to specify the table name with Model() if no out struct for some methods like Pluck()
-// Or set table name with Table(), if so, it will ignore the out struct's type even have it. more details later.
+// Or set table name with Table(), if so, it will ignore the out struct even have it. more details following.

 // Get All records
 db.Find(&users)